Eleven Days of Uncertified Water...

 DAY SIX: Sat., Jan.
 9. The Times reports "Operations Normal At Plant" quoting statements from Mayor Murray and Engineer Peck, claiming EPA's acceptance of a "contingency plan."

 DAY SEVEN: Sunday, Jan.
-10. The Community Common headline: "Mayor Says City In Compliance With EPA Guidelines."
+10. The Community Common headline:

 DAY EIGHT: Monday, Jan.
 11. Mayor Murray continues lying to the city of Portsmouth at her first City Council Meeting, where she introduces Peck to Council as the Commissioner of Engineering and Public Service.
 In the Council meeting (which may be viewed here, scroll down to 11 January 2010).
 Murray repeatedly tells City Council that the City was in compliance with EPA regulations.
 She makes multiple statements such as the following: